OSGeo/ogc-cite-runner/docs/slides/20251121-foss4g/slides.md

 ---

 # OGC CITE Runner

-{Part 1 - Explain what OCR is and why it exists}

 - OGC CITE Runner is a test runner for OGC CITE test suites
 - It is a thin layer of automation over OGC TeamEngine